 What's the best Monster Hunter of all time?
 In a series where half of the titles have the word 'Ultimate' fixed on the end, it can be a difficult decision to make.
-We're not averse to difficult decisions though, so we've taken it upon ourselves to rank every single Monster Hunter game (yes, even the non-Nintendo ones) to determine which is the very best.
+We're not averse to difficult decisions though, so we've taken it upon ourselves to rank every single Monster Hunter game (yes, in a departure from our regular programming, even the non-Nintendo ones) to determine which is the very best.

 We've only included the western releases though because, well, we haven't played the others.
 We've been blessed with some top, top titles though, and it can be difficult to distinguish the Monster Hunters at the best of times, so it's no big deal.

 So read on to learn who takes the crown as best Monster Hunter game ever.